Calgary, Alberta. Source: Flickr, Abdallah

-Perimeter Energy and its equity partner Orbton A/S of Denmark said in a joint release they were grateful for the local community support of the project, in particular from the religious sect that owns the property.
+Perimeter Energy and its equity partner Obton A/S of Denmark said in a joint release they were grateful for the local community support of the project, in particular from the religious sect that owns the property.

 “The Hutterian Brethren of Granum who are the landowners hosting the project, the MD of Willow Creek, and our project neighbours have all been of immense help to move our project forward and to reach its current construction-ready state,” the joint release reads.

 Perimeter Solar, which is headquartered in Calgary, claims to have 300MW of solar assets in Alberta and its neighbouring province to the east, Saskatchewan.
-Orbton A/S of Denmark, which has a 49% stake in the firm, claims to have 600MWp of operational PV under management.
+Obton A/S of Denmark, which has a 49% stake in the firm, claims to have 600MWp of operational PV under management.